SeidSmatti/redditUntranslate/README.md

 ## Usage

 Once installed, redditUntranslate works automatically.
-Simply browse to any Reddit URL, the extension will remove any language parameters, directing you to the original version of the site.
+Simply browse to any Reddit URL, the extension will remove any language parameters, redirecting you to the original version of the site.

 ## Permissions